p4lang/bf-p4c/README.md

   its own documentation:
   https://barefootnetworks.atlassian.net/wiki/pages/viewpage.action?pageId=17006668.
   Only the dependences required by the "model" are needed (i.e., we don't use the driver in the compiler tests).
-(Currently there is a bug that causes the model to crash; in that case you may need to install the following branch: `git checkout cdodd-simple_harness`)

 # Tofino mid-end and back-end design